crosswalk-project/crosswalk-website/documentation/Manifest/00-Using_the_manifest.md

         }

 Now when you run the application, the HTML file specified by the `app.launch.local_path` property in `manifest.json` is being loaded.
 It's the same `index.html` file as was being loaded previously; but using a manifest has made it easier to  change the application without changing Java code.

+Note that some of the fields in `manifest.json` which are used when packaging an application for Android are *not* used when loading a manifest into an embedded Crosswalk.
+See [this section](#Configure-Android-packaging) for details of these fields.